- My own beauty and the beauty standards

 - Being who you are is already enough and beautiful

-- No need to fit in any beauty standards
+- There is no need to fit into any beauty standards

 Goal weight = Happiness?

-Tomomi wanted to be 103 lb so bad during her twenties because she believed that she would have had the confidence that she needed to feel beautiful about herself.
+Tomomi wanted to be 103 lb so bad during her twenties because she believed that if she could be at that weight, she would have the confidence that she needed to feel beautiful about herself.

-Even she got to her goal weight, she did not feel beautiful enough.
-She didn’t know her own value and didn’t have the confidence that she thought she would have.
+Even when she got to her goal weight, she did not feel beautiful enough.
+She didn’t know her own value, so reaching that weight didn’t bring her the confidence she thought it would.

 - Our weight does not define our beauty or value

-- Is the goal weight healthy for you?
+- Is your goal weight healthy for you?

-When Tomomi was running the gym with her partner at the previous location, she was under so much pressure and stress.
+When Tomomi was running a gym with her partner at a previous location, she was under a lot of pressure and stress.
 Their rent was about $5000 a month and the expenses were from $6000 to $7000 a month, plus paying back to their investor.
-She was very insecure about her accent and felt uncomfortable to talk to people who were outside of her field.
+She was very insecure about her accent and felt uncomfortable talking to people who were outside of her field.
 Her partner told her, “Remember, you speak two languages.
 Most Americans only speak one.”

-Tomomi is very responsible, always wants to do the right thing and does her best for everything.
-From outside or, most of the employers would love that kind of quality, but to her, it was pushing her to the edge.
+Tomomi is very responsible, always wants to do the right thing, and gives her best to everything she does.
+Most employers would love those qualities, but the pressure she was putting on herself was pushing her to the edge.
 She had to learn to take it easy and be lazy sometimes.

-- If you look at your own weakness in a different way, it could be the strength
+- If you look at your own weaknesses in a different way, they could be your strengths

-- Your strength can be what gives you pressure and stress
+- Your strengths can be what give you pressure and stress

 - We can manage our stress by thinking differently